isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **TaxEdge Series: Examining the 2022 amendments to the Income Tax Act 1947**
 **17 Feb | 3.00 p.m. to 4.30 p.m.**

+The latest amendments to the Income Tax Act 1947 entered into force in November 2022.
+These amendments implement the various tax measures introduced as part of the Budget 2022, amongst other changes to Singapore's income tax framework.
+Join our speakers from Baker McKenzie Wong & Leow, Mr Allen Tan, Principal, and Ms Desiree Sim, Tax Associate, who will share on the key developments.

 <a id="16feb-ta-id"></a>